flyingrhinonz/nccm/README.md

 The most common problem is missing Python3 dependencies.
 Run nccm and read the exception message - it will tell you what's missing.
+The second most common problem is different nccm and nccm.yml versions.
+This usually happens if you download a newer nccm version and use your existing and older nccm.yml file although the reverse is true too.
+The error will normally be in the `Load` method and the resulting exception will resemble something like this (the line number will most probably be different):
+`File "/usr/local/bin/nccm", line 481, in Load`.
+If this happens, best is to backup your nccm.yml then download both nccm and nccm.yml, verify that nccm now works properly, then update the newly downloaded nccm.yml from your backup copy.
+Another common problem is user errors in the nccm.yml file: try `yamllint nccm.yml`.
+If yamllint passes and nccm still fails: run as `nccm -d` and check syslog for errors - you may see a message about the connection item line that fails or at least the last line that succeeded.

 Logging:
 Look at your syslog file for nccm entries.
 Depending upon